Tramadol addiction treatment includes withdrawal management, inpatient and outpatient treatment, and ongoing aftercare support.

 After completing detox, you will most likely continue your addiction recovery journey with inpatient treatment.

 With inpatient tramadol rehab, you live among others in recovery who are also seeking long-term sobriety.
-Inpatient treatment services typically include individual therapy, group therapy, family therapy, continuous addiction recovery education, and an introduction to 12-step meetings.12
+Inpatient treatment services typically include individual therapy, group therapy, family therapy, continuous addiction recovery education and an introduction to 12-step meetings.12

 Outpatient Treatment

-People enrolled in a PHP live at home or in a sober living community and return to the residential treatment setting once or twice a week for individual and group therapy sessions.13
+People enrolled in a PHP live at home or in a sober living community and return to the residential treatment setting several times per week for individual and group therapy sessions.13

 Therapies for Tramadol Addiction Treatment